How to Identify a Low-Ball Insurance Offer

 Assess Your Damages

+A lawyer reviews your total losses, both economic and emotional.
+It is essential to consider your damages now and in the future.
 For example, suppose you need ongoing physical therapy or cannot return to your old job.
 In that case, a lawyer will consider these expenses to demand compensation.

 File a Lawsuit